A Case for Support

 Keeping Families Close When They Have a Critically-ill Child

-Since 1982, the Ronald McDonald House Charities of the Red River Valley has welcomed families with a “home-away-from-home” while their critically-ill children receive much-needed care at a Fargo-Moorhead hospital.
+Since 1982, the Ronald McDonald House Charities of the Red River Valley has welcomed families while their critically-ill children receive much-needed care at a Fargo-Moorhead hospital.
 Currently, we can house up to 12 guest families per night and serve over 300 families each year.
 Families pay just $15 per night if they are able, however no family is turned away for inability to pay.
 With mounting medical bills and other expenses, many families are simply unable to contribute toward their stay.

 Impacting Families for Over 30 Years